Gorodenkoff - stock.adobe.com

 By proactively identifying risks, optimizing resources and continuously learning from past incidents, AI offers a forward-thinking approach to disaster recovery that could be the difference between a minor IT hiccup and a significant business disruption.

-1. Predictive analysis
+1. Predictive insights

 AI, combined with machine learning algorithms, can predict potential IT failures by analyzing patterns in historical data.
 By looking through vast amounts of internal data such as logs, documentation and outputs from processes, it can pick up on anomalies that IT teams might have missed in isolation.
+Anomalies can include unusual patterns in server temperatures or sudden drops of processing power.

-2. Enhanced service recovery
+2. Service recovery

 This is especially crucial for companies operating in sectors where real-time data access is pivotal.
 What makes AI very useful in this kind of scenario is that it removes human emotion and questionable decision-making from the loop.